LucsL0pes/aws-manager/README.md

 ```

 Open `http://127.0.0.1:8000/` in your browser and you will see the home page with navigation and search features for AWS resources.

+You can also upload your own company logo via the **Logo** link in the navigation menu.
+The uploaded PNG is displayed at the top of all pages.